The Academy in the Public Square

 Sought-Out Source

-Ian Anderson, who recently earned his doctorate in psychology, explains how to curb the flow of misinformation on social media in published news articles and as a speaker at the Nobel Prize Summit on misinformation.
+Ian Anderson, who recently earned his doctorate in psychology, explains how to navigate information on social media in published news articles and as a speaker at the Nobel Prize Summit.
 It’s work that earned him a USC Dornsife Communicator of the Year award.

 Contact Us